emmanuel-samk/Tensor-based-image-segmentation-using-Echo-state-networks/README.md

 The dataset for each image comprises 15 features and a class label indicating whether the pixel belongs to an object or a background.
 For each pixel, the values of the feature vector called *Extended Structural Tensor* (EST) conveys information on image texture and curvature in the neighborhood of the pixel and its intensity or color values.
 A detailed description of extracting features from an image using EST can be found in [].

+The pictures are stored in JPG format, and each is of size (481 \by 321), i.e., 154401 pixels.
+The training set consists of uniformly distributed pixels selected from the pictures
+8068, 41033, 61060, 69040.
+Accuracy is estimated over entire images i.e., all of the pixels were classified and compared with their original labels.